sqroot-eu/sqroot.eu/_posts/2013/2013-10-06-military-service-month-2-august-2013.markdown

 <h2>Seaside and lanterns</h2>

-We celebrated <a href="http://www.muinastuled.ee/en">The Night Of Ancient Lights</a> near the sea.
+We celebrated [The Night Of Ancient Lights](http://www.muinastuled.ee) near the sea.
 The walk there, through the city, was both beautiful (we had torches) and embarrassing.
 Guys, really: force discipline upon yourselves, the public is not the place to talk in formation.
 Actually, you should never speak in formation.
 There is enough spare time to do that.
 Also, it's not too difficult to take note of proper alignment, we've done drills.

 ![Sky lanterns]({{ site.url }}/content/2013/10/skylanterns.jpg)